excellarateinc/voyage-api-java/readme_docs/STANDARDS-GROOVY.md

 #### Avoid redundant `def` when declaring variables

 > Why?
-The def keyword is for implicit typing, nothing else.
+The def keyword is for generic typing, nothing else.
 It is not used to declare a variable of a known type

 ```
 // Avoid